Walter de Beauchamp (nobleman)

 Walter de Beauchamp (died between 1130 and 1133) was a medieval nobleman and Sheriff of Worcestershire.
 Married to the daughter of one of his predecessors as sheriff, nothing is known for sure of his background before he appears as a witness to royal charters between 1108 and 1111.
-Beauchamp also inherited offices in the royal household from his father-in-law, and also appears to have been a royal forester.
+Beauchamp also inherited offices in the royal household from his father-in-law and also appears to have been a royal forester.
 He and another nobleman divided some of the lands of his father-in-law, but disagreements about the division lasted until the 12th century between the two families.
 He died between 1130 and 1133, and one of his descendants later became Earl of Warwick.

 Background and family

 Beauchamp is sometimes known as Walter de Beauchamp of Elmley, to distinguish him from the members of the Beauchamp family of Bedford.
 He married the daughter of Urse d'Abetot, who is usually named Emeline, although her name is not given in contemporary records.
 Urse d'Abetot was the Sheriff of Worcestershire from around 1069 to around 1108.
 Beauchamp may have been a tenant of his father-in-law prior to his marriage.
-Nothing is known for sure of Beauchamp's background before he first witnessed a royal charter sometime between 1108 and 1111.
+Nothing is known for sure of Beauchamp's background before he first witnessed a royal charter some time between 1108 and 1111.
 Some documents suggest that his father may have been named Peveral de Beauchamp and that he had a brother named William Peveral de Beauchamp, but the only identifiable Peveral is younger than Walter.